 Recent progress in the ability to control trapped-ion positions and velocities offers opportunities to explore novel roles for active transport in quantum logic operations.
 Transport operations are essential to most modern ion trap experiments to enable loading, individual detection, and individual addressing \cite{kielpinski_architecture_2002,pino_demonstration_2021}.
 Maturing trap design and electrical potential control hardware have led to impressive feats of fast shuttling \cite{walther_controlling_2012, blakestad_near-ground-state_2011}, fast ion separation \cite{bowler_coherent_2012, ruster_experimental_2014}, optical phase control \cite{tinkey_quantum_2021}, junction transport \cite{blakestad_near-ground-state_2011, wright_reliable_2013}, and ion chain rotation \cite{van_mourik_coherent_2020, splatt_deterministic_2009}.

-An architecture that incorporates ion transport directly into quantum gates was proposed as an approach to reduce optical power and timing precision requirements within large trap arrays \cite{leibfried_transport_2007}.
-This architecture was partially realized by de Clercq et al., who performed one-qubit operations in parallel on two $^{9}\mathrm{Be}^{+}$ ions by transporting them through reflected, co-propagating beams in separate trap regions \cite{de_clercq_parallel_2016}.
-This work did not demonstrate the two-qubit entangling operations that would be necessary for a universal gate set \cite{divincenzo_two-bit_1995}.
+An architecture that incorporates ion transport directly into quantum gates was proposed as an approach to reduce overall optical power and timing precision requirements within large trap arrays \cite{leibfried_transport_2007}.
+This architecture was partially realized by de Clercq et al., who performed 1-qubit operations in parallel on two $^{9}\mathrm{Be}^{+}$ ions by transporting them through reflected, co-propagating beams in separate trap regions \cite{de_clercq_parallel_2016}.
+This work did not demonstrate the 2-qubit entangling operations that would be necessary for a universal gate set \cite{divincenzo_two-bit_1995}.

-Here we demonstrate two-qubit entangling gates performed on trapped ions during transport.
+Here we demonstrate 2-qubit entangling gates performed on trapped ions during transport.
 In contrast to the hyperfine qubits envisioned in ref.~\cite{leibfried_transport_2007}, we address an optical qubit transition between an electronic ground state and a metastable excited state of $^{40}$Ca$^+$ ions confined within a surface Paul trap, where we can perform both one-qubit and two-qubit gates with a single, global beam.
-We modify the temporal interpolation of the transport potential to control the velocity of the ions across an 80~$\mu$m trap region, and we apply a bichromatic field during this transit to produce a Mølmer-Sørensen (MS) entangling interaction \cite{sorensen_quantum_1999}.
-In order to compensate dynamically for the varying ac Stark shift during the interaction, we leverage small changes in the Doppler shift and thereby obtain fidelities tantamount to those of stationary gates in the system.
+We modify the time dependence of the transport potential to control the velocity of the ions across an 80~$\mu$m trap region, and we apply a bichromatic field during this transit to produce a M{\o}lmer-S{\o}rensen (MS) entangling interaction \cite{sorensen_quantum_1999}.
+To compensate for the time-varying ac Stark shift that the ions experience as they traverse the optical beam, we leverage small changes in the Doppler shift and thereby obtain fidelities tantamount to those of stationary gates in the system.